ibm-cloud-docs/containers/vpc_lbaas.md

 |Types of load balancers|Public and private|Public|
 {: caption="Load balancing options for VPC clusters"}

-`*` To preserve the source IP address for an Application Load Balancer for VPC, the `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features: "proxy-protocol"` annotation must be specified when the VPC application load balancer is initially created in VPC Gen 2 clusters that run Kubernetes version 1.18 and later only.
+`*` To preserve the source IP address for an Application Load Balancer for VPC, the `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features: "proxy-protocol"` annotation must be specified when the VPC application load balancer is initially created.
+This annotation is supported for VPC Gen 2 clusters that run Kubernetes version 1.18 and later only.

 ### Network Load Balancer for VPC
 {: #nlb_vpc}